Sherbrooke Hussars: Armoury and training areas

-In the early 1950s the Sherbrooke Regiment acquired a parcel of land west of Sherbrooke near the village of St-Elie-d'Orford commonly known as McBain's Farm.
-A hardstand and a small hangar were built to suit the tanks.
-It provided off-road driving experiences for trainees, from open fields and sand pits, to overgrown farm fields, to dense brush and forested areas.
-Over the years many Basic Training courses dug defensive trench lines and waited in the gloom of dawn to repel deliberate attacks, and practised compass marches through the swamps.
-In the late 2000s, when land values had made McBain's attractive to developers, a land swap was made for a 73-hectare open field 8 km further west along Quebec Route 220, named Rutherford.
+On 17 November 1950 the 7th/11th Hussars and the Sherbrooke Regiment acquired "McBain's Farm," acknowledging its former owner Henry McBain, at the corner of Hamel Road South and Quebec Route 220 in Saint-Elie-d'Orford.
+Hangars and a hardstand were built for the regiment's Sherman tanks.
+Its open spaces, overgrown farm fields, sand pits, brush and forested areas provided excellent off-road opportunities for trainee drivers.
+Over the years many Basic Training courses dug defensive trench lines and waited in the gloom of dawn to repel blank-firing attacks, and practised compass marches through the swamps.
+In the late 2000s, when land values had made McBain's attractive to developers, a land swap was made for a 73-hectare open field 8 km further west along Quebec Route 220, named Rutherford to acknowledge First War Victoria Cross winner Charles Rutherford.
 It is managed as a field training area by the Regular Force garrison at Farnham.

 The question of maintenance on the William Street Armoury was asked of Prime Minister Justin Trudeau during his town-hall visits in January 2017.
 In mid-February, the MP for Sherbrooke, Pierre-Luc Dusseault, sent a letter to the Minister of National Defence defending the institution of both armouries in Sherbrooke as historic buildings deserving of conservation, and signalling that the William Street Armoury is the one apparently in the poorest state of repair.

-The outgoing commanding officer, Lieutenant Colonel L-B Dutil, said that moving the four regiments to the Belvedere Street Armoury was unlikely to proceed, "With the growth of the reserves, with the new vehicles that have arrived, and with other factors, it means that this option may not be the best, ... (translated from French)."
+The outgoing commanding officer, Lieutenant-Colonel L-B Dutil, said that moving the four regiments to the Belvédère Street Armoury was unlikely to proceed, "With the growth of the reserves, with the new vehicles that have arrived, and with other factors, it means that this option may not be the best, ... (translated from French)."
 He also mentioned a visit in December 2017 by the Minister of National Defence, who acknowledged rushing a decision was not in anyone's interests.